A distribution using weighted sampling to pick a discretely selected

 }

-.
-The weights can use any type X
+in weights.
+The weights can use any type X for which an

-Returns an error if the iterator is empty, if any weight is < 0
+Returns an error if the iterator is empty, if any weight is < 0, or

 if its total value is 0.